Photography Tour in Nepal

 In the evening, prepare to be mesmerized by a cultural dance performed by the local Tharu community.
 Delight in their traditional performances, which will take place right on the premises of the hotel.
 Immerse yourself in the rich cultural heritage of the region as you witness this captivating display of artistry and tradition.

-Jungle Activities: 8-9 Hour | Accommodation: Hotel | Meal: Breakfast/Lunch/Dinner
+Jungle Activities: 8-9 Hours | Accommodation: Hotel | Meal: Breakfast, Lunch, Dinner

-Day 11: Lumbini to Sauraha (176km)
+Day 11: Bardia National Park to Sauraha

 Day 12: Jungle Safari and Photography